Class A CDL License

 Professional drivers must have a CDL, and many vehicles require a Class A driver’s license to legally operate.
 What is a Class A CDL truck license?
 This license is granted by your state to certify that you have the skills and knowledge you need to operate a Class A commercial motor vehicle.

 Both the Federal Motor Carrier Safety Administration and the Department of Transportation require a CDL Class A for safety reasons.
 Preparing to take a Class A license exam is a competitive career move if you want to work as a truck driver.
 As a driver, you can expect these benefits:

 - Job Security: Truck drivers with a Class A license are in high demand, so you don’t have to worry about jobs running short in your new industry.

-- Excellent pay: First-year commercial truck drivers working for high-paying carriers can earn an average of up to $1,184* in their first year.
+- Excellent pay: Commercial truck drivers working for high-paying carriers can earn an average of up to $1,193* per year.
 A Class A CDL is required to travel across state lines for high-paying OTR routes.

 - Travel opportunities: Earning a Class A driver’s license gives you the opportunity to travel the country on trucking routes.
 See more of America’s stunning landscape as you work and take time off.

 - Innovative technology: Becoming a Class A certified truck driver helps you qualify for competitive positions at trucking companies.
 Apply to companies like Werner Enterprises to drive a newer truck and enjoy state-of-the-art navigation and collision mitigation technology.

 - Insurance and savings plans: Look for a truck driving career with competitive insurance benefits and savings plans.
 A 401(k) plan and other savings options help you prepare for your retirement.

 - Pet-friendly workplace: Many trucking companies allow you to bring your pet with you in your truck.
 See the nation from coast to coast with your favorite co-pilot.